CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.9 Mobile Workplace.md

 Good network coverage and powerful IT equipment, such as: For example, laptops, smartphones, or tablets allow employees to work almost anywhere, from anywhere.
 This means that official tasks are often performed not only in the rooms and buildings of the institution, but in changing workplaces in different environments, eg. In hotel rooms, trains or at customers.
 The information processed must be adequately protected.

-On the one hand, mobile work changes the duration, location, and distribution of working hours, and on the other hand, it increases information security requirements because mobile workplace environments do not require a secure IT infrastructure such as that found in an office environment.
+On the one hand, mobile work changes the duration, location, and distribution of working hours, and on the other hand, it increases information security requirements because mobile workplace environments can not assume the security of an IT infrastructure found in an office environment.

 ### 1.2 Objective